diva/d2/Tools/Launcher/README.txt

-First, register hgtp:// moniker by running
+First, install hgtp:// moniker by running

-Launcher.exe -register
+Launcher.Setup\setup.exe

 This will allow you to launch a second life viewer from a web page with the url